-We understand that training as a Teacher of the Deaf is demanding and often undertaken in isolated settings.
-Our Consultants can offer regular one-to-one tutorials to reinforce topics being studied and hands-on training in the use of audiological equipment.
+We understand that training to become a Qualified Teacher of the Deaf (QToD) is demanding and often undertaken in isolated settings.
+Our Education Advisors can offer regular one-to-one tutorials to reinforce topics being studied and hands-on training in the use of audiological equipment.

-Once qualified, ToDs may find themselves working in unfamiliar settings or taking on additional responsibilities.
+Once qualified, QToDs may find themselves working in unfamiliar settings or taking on additional responsibilities.
 Further support help develop appropriate skills or strategies.

 Mentoring Support for a Trainee Teacher of the Deaf

 The student had just started a two-year Mandatory Qualification course and had no previous experience of deaf children.
 The local authority agreed to meet our Education Advisor’s travel and subsistence costs and to undertake a joint review of the pilot.